accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.6/index.md

 ---
-title: On each Web page, for each cryptic content (ASCII art, emoticon, leetspeak) with an alternative, is this alternative relevant?
+title: In each web page, for each cryptic content (ASCII art, emoticon, cryptic syntax) having an alternative, is this alternative relevant?
 ---